Thelastlineofcode/Astrology-Synthesis/docs/PROJECT_PIVOT_MIGRATION_GUIDE.md

 ### Migration Completion Criteria

 **Code Quality**
-- [ ] Zero references to "Roots Revealed" in active codebase
+- [ ] Zero references to "Mula: The Root" in active codebase
 - [ ] All old color tokens replaced with new system
 - [ ] Test suite passing (>90% coverage)
 - [ ] No console errors in production build